UniversalDependencies/UD_Armenian-ArmTDP/README.md

 # Summary

-Gold standard Universal Dependencies treebank for Modern Eastern Armenian, developed for UD originally by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.
+Modern Eastern Armenian Universal Dependencies treebank, developed for UD originally by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.

 # Introduction